Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 # Potentially visible set
 The _potentially visible set_ (PVS) data is precomputed when a BSP is compiled and helps the engine determine which [clusters](#clusters-and-cluster-data) are likely visible from each other.
 A cluster can "see" any other cluster behind portals visible from itself plus one level of clusters further.
 Any clusters beyond that will not be rendered.

 Tool also takes into account the indoor sky's [_indoor fog opaque distance_](~sky#tag-field-outdoor-fog-opaque-distance) and [_indoor fog maximum density_](~sky#tag-field-indoor-fog-maximum-density) when computing the PVS.
 If the density is `1.0` (fully opaque) then Tool knows that indoor clusters cannot see beyond the opaque distance even if there are clusters within a line of sight.
-Tool logs the indoor maximum world units when the BSP is compiled (if there a sky referenced).
+Tool logs the indoor maximum world units when the BSP is imported (if there a sky referenced).

 In addition to using the static PVS, the game may dynamically cull objects and parts of clusters using [portal frustums](~scripting#external-globals-debug-no-frustum-clip).